-I go room by room every morning and deal with any messes.
-I pick up trash, put blankets up, and straighten pillows.
+Go room by room every morning and deal with any messes.
+Pick up trash, put blankets up, put toys back, and straighten pillows.
 (One time I found chewing gum and a popsicle stick in my potted plant.
 Does this just happen at my house?)
 Make sure you have the kids help you clean up their part of the mess.
-Anything that doesn’t belong in that room is put in a pile at the entrance of the room.
+Anything that doesn’t belong in the room, pile it up at the doorway.

-When I am done cleaning that room, I take my pile and deliver it around the house.
-If I get distracted by something (kids), I get right back to that room and finish it ASAP.
+When you are done cleaning that room, ask your child to deliver it to its proper place.
+If you get distracted by something (kids), get right back to that room and finish it ASAP.

-Defrost, cut, chop, or put in crock pot.
-(I struggle with this one, but I am so happy when I do it.)
-Get everything done so you only have to heat it up at mealtime.
+Defrost, cut, chop, or put in Crock Pot.
+I struggle with this one, but I am so happy when I do it.
+Get everything done so you only have to heat it up at dinner.

 Start with the grocery list, then work on a to-do list for the day, and, finally, a list of errands that need to be done.
 Do lists in the house and then make plans to run errands outside the house.